 Kimekai Karate – The Highest Standard of Karate Tuition

 Kimekai Karate Dojo is also affiliated with Kobe Osaka International and the Australian Karate Federation (AKF).
 A school premises and instructor inspection has been carried out by the AKF to ensure that Kimekai meets a high level of tuition and organisational standard.
 The AKF affiliation allows Kimekai members to represent Karate in the sporting arena at the highest level.
 Tournaments are held in each state in order to select athletes to represent Tasmania and Australia in both kata (forms) and kumite (sparring) events.
-The AKF is under the direction of the Olympic Committee with the future objective to becoming an Olympic Sport at the 2021 Tokyo Games.
+The AKF is under the direction of the Olympic Committee and will be an Olympic Sport at the 2021 Tokyo Games.